Juanesb230/MotorBridgeRectifier/README.md

 ## 1. Prerequisites

 <p align="justify">
-Have installed on your computer ATMEL Studio.
+Have installed on your computer ATMEL Studio and PROGISP, have an atmel microcontroller burner.
 </p>

 ## 2. Materials used